Illinois school shutdown puts spring sports on hold

 “We had a gut feeling in terms of playing it safe on the side of caution instead of it being a bad call," O'Fallon baseball coach Joe Bauer said before the announcement.
 "It's a great event and it's unfortunate for everyone.
 We think we made the right call.
 All the teams have been supportive of the right decision."

-The IHSA canceled the remainder of the boys basketball playoffs Thursday in response to the coronavirus pandemic.
-That left no state champion crowned since the IHSA began sponsoring the sport for the 1907-08 school year.
+The IHSA canceled the remainder of the boys basketball playoffs last Thursday in response to the coronavirus pandemic.
+That left no state champion crowned for the first time since the IHSA began sponsoring the sport for the 1907-08 school year.

 No official decision from IHSA was made about spring sports, however, leaving schools and conferences to debate decisions about the proper paths to take.